tartley/tartley.github.io/posts/installing-colout.md

 .. tags: geek,linux,terminal
 -->

 [Colout](http://nojhan.github.io/colout/) is amazing, I use it all the time.

+**Update:** Colout on PyPI now works just fine, all the following is needless.

+---

 But `pip install colout` from PyPI is broken, and has been for many months, due to a typo in the